adamwang0705/learn_suc_performance/README.md

 Optional:
 + --typeweights: The input file of item type weights.
 Each line follows format `<item type>\t<item type weight>`. **If this file is provided, it would override the default uniform weights.**
 + --behaviorrates: The input file of behavior success rates.
 Each line follows format `<behavior>\t<behavior success rates>`. **If this file is provided, it assumes that both positive and negative behaviors can be observed.
-No further negative behavior sampling would be conducted.**
+No further negative behavior samplings would be conducted.**

-_Note:_ All `item`, `item type`, `behavior` in input files should be integer. `item type weight` and `behavior success rates` can be float numbers.
+_Note:_ All `item`, `item type`, `behavior` in input files should be integers. `item type weight` and `behavior success rates` can be float numbers.

 ## Data
 A pre-processed demonstration dataset is included.

 + `./data/behaviorlist.txt`: Academic papers and corresponding authors, conference, keywords, and references.
-+ `./data/itemlist.txt`: All items of authors, conferences, keywords, references and their corresponding type.
++ `./data/itemlist.txt`: All items of authors, conferences, keywords, references and their corresponding types.
 + `./data/typeweights.txt`: Arbitrary weight values of author, conference, keyword, reference type.

 ## Examples
 Other examples are provided in the `./train.sh` file.

 ## Miscellaneous
-Authors: Daheng Wang, Meng Jiang, Qingkai Zeng, Zachary Eberhart, Nitesh Chawla
+**Authors**: Daheng Wang, Meng Jiang, Qingkai Zeng, Zachary Eberhart, Nitesh Chawla\

-Address: University of Notre Dame, Notre Dame, Indiana, 46556, USA
+**Address**: University of Notre Dame, Notre Dame, Indiana, 46556, USA\

-Contact: {dwang8,mjiang2,qzeng,zeberhar,nchawla}@nd.edu
+**Contact**: {dwang8,mjiang2,qzeng,zeberhar,nchawla}@nd.edu\

 If you find this code package to be useful, please consider cite the original paper: Multi-Type Itemset Embedding for Learning Behavior Success.